lmath56/S3P/README.md

 ## Repository Structure

-The repository is organized into the following main folders:
+The repository is organized into the following folders:

 ### `local`